KNOX COUNTY SCENIC DRIVE

 Picture

-A Farmer's Market filled with fresh fall produce, including apples, pumpkins and gourds grown locally, and a variety of jellies and jams.
+Farmer's Market filled with fresh fall produce, including locally grown apples, pumpkins and gourds, as well as a variety of jellies and jams.

 Picture